ansible/awx/docs/docsite/rst/administration/performance.rst

 .. index::
    pair: performance; controller

 This section aims to provide the guidelines for tuning |at| for performance and scalability.
-Although care has been given to make the content applicable to cover a wide set of use cases, please reach out to Red Hat Support if there is a use case not covered here.

 .. _ag_performance_improvements: